combust/mleap-docs/faq.md

 1. It should be easy for developers to add `custom transformers` in Scala and Java (we are adding Python and C support as well)
 2. Serialization format should be flexible and meet state-of-the-art performance requirements.
 MLeap serializes to protobuf 3, making scalable deployment and execution of large pipelines (thousands of features) and models like Random Forests and Neural Nets possible
 3. Serialization should be optimized for ML Transformers and Pipelines
-4. Serialization should be optimized not only for execution on the JVM, but also on systems-level languages (i.e. Rust, C, etc)
+4. Serialization should be accessible for all environments and platforms, including low-level languages like C, C++ and Rust
-5. Provide a common serialization for Spark, Scikit, and TensorFlow transformers (ex: a standard scaler executes the same on any framework)
+5. Provide a common serialization framework for Spark, Scikit, and TensorFlow transformers (ex: a standard scaler executes the same on any framework)

+## Does MLeap Support Custom Transformers?

+Absolutely - our goal is to make writing custom transformers easy.
+Writing a custom transformer is exactly the same as writing a transformer for Spark.
+The only difference is that we pre-package Spark transformers for MLeap runtime.

+For documentation on writing custom transformers, see the [Custom Transformers](http://mleap-docs.combust.ml/mleap-runtime/custom-transformer.html) page.

 ## Is MLeap Ready for Production?

-Yes, MLeap is used in production at a number of companies, in industries ranging from AdTech, Automotive, Deep Learning (integrating Spark ML Pipelines with TF Inception model), and market research.
+Yes, MLeap is used in production at a number of companies and industries ranging from AdTech, Automotive, Deep Learning (integrating Spark ML Pipelines with TF Inception model), and market research.

 MLeap 0.5.0 release provides a stable serialization format for ML Pipeline Tensors and graphs.
 Backwards compatibility will officially be guaranteed in version 1.0.0, but we do not foresee any major structural changes going forward.